dawitel/dating-app-test-project/README.md

 - Docker (for containerization)
 - `migrate` tool for database migrations
 - `make` tool for facilitating the development and testing process
+- `python` optional for testing and seeding the user database

 ## Setup and Installation